Lester, Washington: History

-The Scott camp at Lester was one of the last in King County, and closed in April 1978, and the population of the town dropped to 22 by the following March.
+In April 1978, the Scott camp at Lester, one of the last in King County, was closed; by March 1979, the population of the town had dropped to 22.
 The mothballing of the Stampede Pass rail line by Burlington Northern in 1984 led to further abandonment of Lester, with the city of Tacoma and United States Forest Service restricting access to residents and their guests.
 Lester residents and railroad buffs attempted to designate the town's railroad depot as a historic landmark in 1983, when it was threatened with possible demolition, and was nearly moved to North Bend to preserve it.
-The depot was eventually destroyed in an arson fire.
+The depot was eventually destroyed by an arson fire.

 In 1985, the Washington State Legislature passed a law that dissolved school districts with fewer than five students, leading to the disbandment of the Lester school district.
 A mock funeral was held for the town by residents in response to the closure of the school.

-The town's "last resident", Gertrude Murphy, died in September 2002 at the age of 99.
+Lester's last resident, Gertrude Murphy, died in September 2002 at the age of 99.

-Telephone numbers in the town were 657-2xxx.
+Telephone numbers in the town began with the prefix 657.
 The switch that served the town, a North Electric CX-100, is preserved at the Museum of Communications in Seattle.
-A small switching building, with (now defunct) U S West painted on its door still exists in Lester.
+A small switching building, with (now defunct) US West painted on its door, still exists in Lester.

-For public safety and watershed security, the remaining large group of buildings in Lester (consisting of the guard house, gas and oil shack, and warehouse) were demolished by Tacoma Water in 2017.
-Other smaller relics of the settlement still exist.
+For public safety and watershed security, the remaining buildings in Lester (consisting of the guard house, gas and oil shack, and warehouse) were demolished by Tacoma Water in 2017.
+Some smaller traces of the town still exist.
+Tacoma water continues to block access to state trust lands within the Green river watershed.